ComissionGordon/Basic-Blockchain/README.md

 ﻿# Basic Blockchain

-A really basic and simple blockchain with SHA-256 algorithm
+A really basic and simple blockchain with SHA-256 algorithm and wallet